pandas DataFrames

 sample12 KO typeB 3

 The first column contains the row names and the remaining columns contain information about our samples that we can use to categorize them.
 For example, the second column contains genotype information for each sample.
 Each sample is classified in one of two categories: Wt (wild type) or KO (knockout).
-What types of categories do you observe in the remaining columns?

 This metadata describes the samples in our study.
 Each row holds information for a single sample and the columns contain categorical information about the sample genotype (WT or KO), celltype (typeA or typeB) and replicate number (1, 2 or 3).